Best Things To Do With Kids In The Inner West Of Sydney

 Other inner west favourites include Sydney Park in Alexandria with long slides, sky-high climbing structures, a wobbly rope bridge, an awesome bike/scooter track with signs to learn road rules and a fabulous kiosk to keep the little troopers refuelled, and Burwood Park playground featuring swings, spring rockers, seesaws, spiral slides, wobble walk, tunnel, viewing bubble, flying fox, giant chessboard, fabulous duck pond (don’t forget some bread to give them a feed) and a wonderful cafe called The Picnic.

-For a local and quirky, contemporary take on the old-school Aussie milk bar, you must visit Daisy’s Milkbar.
-Kids will love the mac n cheese, egg and soldiers, fairy bread and the cute kids gift shop selling novelty things like ice cream poppers and ice cream skipping ropes.
-Another local favourite cafe is The Picnic in the picturesque Burwood Park with a delicious menu including Mums Omelette and wholesome Nourish Bowl, and a yummy menu for the little picnickers in your life– the Teddy bear Toast is adorable.
+An absolute favourite local cafe is The Picnic in the picturesque Burwood Park with a delicious menu including a gourmet brekky burger, and wholesome nourish bowl, and a yummy menu for the little picnickers in your life, complete with kids-size smoothies and plenty of choices.
 The best part?
 A fantastic fenced playground so you can enjoy a hot cuppa whilst you watch over the kids.

 Playgroup is a great activity to do for your little one where they will enjoy imaginative and creative activities as well as stories and music, and mums, dads and carers can connect with other families in the area.